 You may wonder if the Dutch invented wooden shoes, given that it is such a prominent icon of The Netherlands.

 The Dutch did not invent wooden shoes but adapted a sandal used by the Romans.
-The Dutch used entirely wooden shoes rather than the Roman wooden sole with leather straps.
+The Dutch used entirely wooden shoes rather than the Roman wooden soles with leather straps.
 Wooden shoes provided more comfort in their colder climate and protected their feet better against water.

-The original idea for a wooden shoe comes from the “calceus shoes” worn by the Romans about 2000 years ago.
-These Roman “calceus shoes” resemble sandals with a wooden sole and leather straps on top.
-The northern border of the Roman empire was in The Netherlands between 40-400 AD and more than enough Roman soldiers walked around on their calceus shoes in The Netherlands to inspire the Dutch to create their own version of wooden shoes.
+The northern border of the Roman empire was in The Netherlands between 40-400 AD, and more than enough Roman soldiers walked around on their calceus shoes in The Netherlands to inspire the Dutch to create their own version of wooden shoes.

-Are Dutch Wooden Shoes Comfortable To Wear?
+Are Wooden Shoes Comfortable?

 Wooden shoes keep your feet warm in cold weather and cool in warm weather.
 I wear my wooden shoes with socks to protect my feet’ skin and provide more comfort and warmth.
 You hardly ever see a Dutchman wearing wooden shoes without thick woolen socks.